arthuston/arthuston-demos/boggle/README.md

 # boggle

 Boggle puzzle game.
-Find words in a grid, according to the following rules: The letters must be adjoining in a 'chain'.
-Letters in the chain may be adjacent horizontally, vertically, or diagonally.
-The letter position cannot be used more than once in the chain.
+Given an X by Y grid of letters and a list of words, find all the words in the grid, according to the following rules: The letters must be adjacent to each in a 'chain' and may be adjacent horizontally, vertically, or diagonally.
+The letter position cannot be used more than once in a single chain.
+The input is a new-line delimited file contining the number of rows in the grid, the characters in each row, the number of words to look for and the list of words, for example:

-Sample input:<br />
 ```
 5
 dogca